FuelLabs/fuel-core/CONTRIBUTING.md

 -   If the PR contains any breaking changes, add the breaking label to your PR.
 -   If you are part of the FuelLabs Github org, please open a PR from the repository itself.
 -   Otherwise, push your changes to a branch in your fork of the repository and submit a pull request.
-    -   Make sure mention the issue, which is created at step 1, in the commit message.
+    -   Make sure to mention the issue, which is created at step 1, in the commit message.
 -   Your PR will be reviewed and some changes may be requested.
     -   Once you've made changes, your PR must be re-reviewed and approved.
     -   If the PR becomes out of date, you can use GitHub's 'update branch' button.